MolTwister/MolTwister/Tutorials/water_simulation.md

 We assign the residue names to each atom name by

-    mod resname name Ow to water
+    mod resname name Ow to wat
-    mod resname name Hw1 to water
+    mod resname name Hw1 to wat
-    mod resname name Hw2 to water
+    mod resname name Hw2 to wat

-where the water residue name was set to 'water'.
+where the water residue name was set to 'wat'.
 We now generate a new PDB file containing residue names by

     print pdb > initial.pdb